What is Microsoft Intune app management?

 Intune mobile application management refers to the suite of Intune management features that lets you publish, push, configure, secure, monitor, and update mobile apps for your users.

-MAM allows you to manage and protects your organization's data within an application.
-With MAM without enrollment (MAM-WE), a work or school-related app that contains sensitive data can be managed on almost any device, including personal devices in bring-your-own-device (BYOD) scenarios.
+MAM allows you to manage and protect your organization's data within an application.
 Many productivity apps, such as the Microsoft Office apps, can be managed by Intune MAM.
 See the official list of Microsoft Intune protected apps available for public use.

 Intune MAM supports two configurations:

-- Intune MDM + MAM: IT administrators can only manage apps using MAM and app protection policies on devices that are enrolled with Intune mobile device management (MDM).
+- Intune MDM + MAM: IT administrators can manage apps using MAM on devices that are enrolled with Intune mobile device management (MDM).
 To manage apps using MDM + MAM, customers should use Intune in the Microsoft Endpoint Manager admin center.

-- MAM without device enrollment: MAM without device enrollment, or MAM-WE, allows IT administrators to manage apps using MAM and app protection policies on devices not enrolled with Intune MDM.
-This means apps can be managed by Intune on devices enrolled with third-party EMM providers.
-To manage apps using MAM-WE, customers should use Intune in the Microsoft Endpoint Manager admin center.
-Also, apps can be managed by Intune on devices enrolled with third-party Enterprise Mobility Management (EMM) providers or not enrolled with an MDM at all.
+- Unenrolled devices with MAM managed applications: IT administrators can manage org data and accounts in apps using MAM on unenrolled devices or devices enrolled with third-party EMM providers.
+To manage apps using MAM, customers should use Intune in the Microsoft Endpoint Manager admin center.
 For more information about BYOD and Microsoft's EMS, see Technology decisions for enabling BYOD with Microsoft Enterprise Mobility + Security (EMS).

 App management capabilities by platform